-Being clear about what you want is important.
-And using your child’s name when giving directions gets his attention and makes your message more personal.
-These things can be especially helpful for kids with
+Being clear and direct about what you want is important.
+So is using your child’s name when giving directions.
+This will get your child’s attention and make your message more personal.
+This can be especially helpful for kids with

 issues.
-Instead of saying, “The Xbox belongs to the whole family!” try, “Tommy, I’d like you to give your brother a turn now.”
+Instead of snapping, “The Xbox belongs to the whole family!” try saying, “Tommy, I’d like you to give your brother a turn now.”

 5. Make it fun.

-Could you defuse the situation with a little silliness?
-Rather than yelling (again) for your distracted (or hyperactive) toddler to sit still so you can brush his teeth, try creatively coaxing him.
+Defuse the intensity with some silliness.
+Instead of yelling for distracted (or hyperactive) toddlers to sit still so you can brush their teeth, try some gentle and fun nudging.
 “Quick, Nathan, I see Elmo in your mouth and I need to brush him out.
 Oh, and Cookie Monster, too!”
-Or, “You can choose what we’re having for dessert every night this week if I don’t have to remind you to set the table.”
+Or, “You can choose a TV show every night this week if I don’t have to remind you to pick up your toys.”

 6. Take a break.

-lose control, call a time-out: “Let’s both calm down.
+If you feel like either of you is going to lose control, call a time-out and take a deep breath.
+Try saying something like, “Let’s both calm down.
 In 30 minutes, we can see if we’re ready to talk again.”
-Then each of you can retreat to different rooms to cool off and self-reflect.
-(Self-reflection can be a tricky skill for a kid with learning and thinking differences, but seeing you model the behavior can help him learn.)
-If you’re in public, tell him that the conversation is on pause until you get in the car or make it home.
+Then each of you can head off to different rooms, cool off, and self-reflect.
+Keep in mind that “self-reflection” can be a tricky skill for a kid who learns and thinks differently.
+But seeing you model the behavior will help.
+If you’re in a public place, tell your child that the conversation is on pause until you get in the car or make it home.

 7. Control the conversation.

-Stopping the discussion from escalating is the best way to keep from yelling.
-After all, it takes two people to argue.
-And unlike most kids, you have the self-awareness to stop and consider: “Is what I’m about to say going to help or hurt this situation?
+When a discussion is about to go off the rails, it’s important to stop it in its tracks.
+Unlike most kids, you have the grown-up self-awareness to stop and think: “Is what I’m about to say going to help or hurt this situation?
 What about how I’m about to say it?”
-As the parent, you can choose to stop an argument in its tracks.
-You have the power to disengage, redirect or re-start the conversation in a more productive way.
+You have more self-control and better communication skills than you can expect a child to have.
+You have the power to disengage, redirect, or re-start the conversation in a more positive and productive way.

-Without question, parenting a child with learning and thinking differences presents unique challenges.
-It can help to be connected to other parents who’ve been there.
-Use
+Parenting a child who learns and thinks differently presents unique challenges.
+It can help to get connected to other parents who’ve “been there, done that” Use

 our community to share your experiences and find families like yours.
-They may be able to offer insights, ideas and suggestions based on their experiences.
-And just having someone who understands to vent with may help you stay calm when an argument with your child is brewing.
+They may be able to offer ideas and suggestions based on their own experiences.
+And just having someone who understands what you’re going through can help you stay calm when an argument with your child is brewing.